ckeditor/ckeditor5/docs/getting-started/setup/getting-and-setting-data.md

 # Getting and setting data

-CKEditor 5 allows you to retrieve the data from and save it to your server (or to your system in general) in various ways.
+CKEditor&nbsp;5 allows you to retrieve the data from and save it to your server (or to your system in general) in various ways.
 In this guide, you can learn about the available options along with their pros and cons.

 ## Autosaving

 One of the best ways to enhance the user experience in saving editor data is by providing an autosave functionality.
 This ensures users do not need to remember to save their data, and it prevents your system from being flooded with save events since the save action will be debounced.

-The autosave feature we provide automatically saves the data (e.g., sends it to the server) when needed.
+We provide and autosave feature that automatically saves the data (for example sends it to the server) when needed.
 Please refer to the {@link features/autosave Autosave} guide for details.

 ## Initializing the editor with data